inscapist/terraform-k3s-private-cloud/README.md

 If you don't need egress connectivity for cluster, you can use the [VPC endpoints for SSM](./extras/ssm_vpc_endpoints).
 Otherwise, session manager would not work.

+This module currently supports only AWS cloud.
+However, I wish to support more clouds with minimal differences between API.

 Various networking configurations are demonstrated in the following examples:

 - [New VPC](./examples/k3s-in-new-vpc)